johanlofquist/ImageSearch/README.md

 npm i in server and client folders to get going.
 Implemented google custom search and auth0 for login.
 Animations with framer motion.
+CSS with Tailwind.
+Validation on backend with JOI.

 Go grab your own API keys if you want to try this app out.
 .env in client folder should look like this.